Sláinte: Variations

 The Manx Gaelic form is slaynt (vie) or shoh slaynt.
 Alternatively, corp slaynt "healthy body" is also used in Manx.

 Etymology

 The word is an abstract noun derived from the Old Irish adjective slán "whole, healthy" plus the Old Irish suffix tu, resulting in slántu "health" and eventually Middle Irish sláinte.
-The root slán is derived from the Indo-European root *slā- "advantageous" and linked to words like German selig "blessed" and the Latin salus "health".
+The root slán is derived from the Indo-European root *slā- "advantageous" and linked to words like German selig "blessed" and the Latin salus "health," as well as the River Slaney in Ireland.

 In some modern Romance languages, words descended from the Latin word salus (such as salute in Italian, salut in Catalan and Romanian, salud in Spanish) are similarly used as a toast.
 (However, sănătate in Romanian, santat in Occitan and santé in French are from Latin sanitas "health.")